Blossoming bijection for bipartite pointed maps and parametric rationality of general maps of any surface: Decomposition of a unicellular map

 \subsubsection{Blossoming core}

 In order to be able to deal with blossoming maps, the previous operations have to be modified accordingly.
-Let $m\in\mathcal{B}_\mathcal{S}$ be a well-blossoming map of $\mathcal{S}$.
+Let $m\in\mathcal{B}_\mathbb{S}$ be a well-blossoming map of $\mathbb{S}$.
 The map $m$ is made of the core of its interior map, onto which are attached some stems and some trees.
-The \emph{core} of $m$, denoted $c(m)$, is obtained by the pruning process, which consists in replacing each of these trees by a leaf if the tree does not contain the root, and by a bud otherwise, so as to obtain a well-blossoming map.
+The \emph{core} of $m$, denoted $c(m)$, is obtained by the pruning process, which consists in replacing each of these trees by a leaf if the tree does not contain the root, and by a bud otherwise.
 This amounts to cutting the edge between the core and the tree and keeping the dangling halfedge, with adequate orientation.
-Note that the labels of the corners that belongs both to $m$ and to $c(m)$ are the same in $m$ and in $c(m)$.
-If $\rho_m$ is a corner of $c(m)$, then it is also set to be the root of $c(m)$.
+One can check that for every such a tree which does not contain the root the number of leaves attached to it is larger by one than the number of buds attached to it.
+Similarly, when this tree contains the root, the number of leaves attached to it is smaller by one than the number of buds attached to it.
+This is a direct consequence of the fact that $m$ is well-blossoming (the labels of two corners attached to $c(m)$ and separated by such a tree differ by one, and the corner visited first in the tour order has larger label).
+This implies that the number of leaves is equal to the number of buds in $c(m)$.
+If $\rho_m$ is a corner of $c(m)$, then it is also set to be the root of $c(m)$ (note that in this case the labels of the corners that belong both to $m$ and to $c(m)$ are the same in $m$ and in $c(m)$).
 Otherwise, the root of $c(m)$ is set to be the corner directly preceding the bud created by removing the tree of $m$ that contains $\rho_m$.
-Note also that after this procedure all the vertices of $c(m)$ have interior degree at least equal to $2$.
+Note that in this case the label of any corner that belongs both to $m$ and to $c(m)$ is shifted in $c(m)$ by the label of the corner of $m$ that directly precedes the tree of $m$ that contains $\rho_m$.
+This implies that $c(m)$ is a well-blossoming map and all its vertices have interior degree at least equal to $2$.

 We denote $\mathcal{T}$ the set of trees that can be cut from a core in the pruning process, so as to obtain a leaf.
 These trees can be empty, in case the original map already had a leaf on its core.
 Otherwise, they are bud-rooted trees that can be described as follows: they are plane trees with $\deg(v)-2$ buds attached to each internal vertex $v$, and whose leaf vertices are replaced by leaf stems.